SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 ## Sprint Planning[ScrumEvents,SprintPlanning]
 A flow-based[Flow] Sprint Planning[ScrumEvents,SprintPlanning] meeting uses flow[Flow] metrics as an aid for developing the Sprint
 Backlog[ScrumArtifacts,SprintBacklog].
-Reviewing historical throughput[Throughput] can help a Scrum Team[ScrumTeam] understand their capacity for the next Sprint[ScrumEvents,Sprint].
+Reviewing historical throughput[Throughput] can help a Scrum Team[ScrumTeam] understand their capacity[Capacity] for
+the next Sprint[ScrumEvents,Sprint].

 ## Daily Scrum[ScrumEvents,DailyScrum]